higorgardin/WebScrappingMP3DownloaderPuppeteer/README.md

 # WebScrappingMP3DownloaderPuppeteer

 ## Description / Descrição
-A project who uses webscrapping for downloading musics!
+A project that uses webscrapping for downloading musics!

 --------------------------------------------------------------------------